-The following guidelines are produced to highlight the major considerations when running a PDC bit in order to achieve optimum performance.
+The following guidelines are produced to highlight the major considerations when running a PDC bit to achieve optimum performance.

-- Make sure the bottom of the hole is free of junk and debris as the PDC cutters will be destroyed if drilling steel elements are left in the hole.
+- Ensure the bottom of the hole is free of junk and debris, as the PDC cutters will be destroyed if drilling steel elements are left in the hole.

-- Prior to running a PDC bit it is important to check the gauge on the bit which has just been pulled out of the hole.
+- Before running a PDC bit, I,t is important to check the gauge on the bit that has just been pulled out of the hole.

-- To prevent nozzle plugging due to foreign objects in drilling field, install a Kelly mud screen prior to circulating the drilling fluid.
+- To prevent nozzle plugging due to foreign objects in the drilling rig, install a Kelly mud screen before circulating the drilling fluid.

-- When running in hole, extreme caution should be exercised when tripping pipe through theopen hole section.
-The driller should be advised to slow the running speed in open hole.
+- Extreme caution should be exercised when tripping pipe through the open hole section when running in a hole.
+The driller should be advised to slow the running speed in an open hole.

 - Be cautious of any tight spots.
-All tight spots should be very carefully reamed with ful circulation, very low WOB and RPM.
-The tight spot should be reamed carefully to ensure clean gauge hole.
+All tight spots should be carefully reamed with full circulation, low WOB, and RPM.
+The tight spot should be reamed carefully to ensure a clean gauge hole.

 - Reaming should be eliminated when possible.
 Do not ream long intervals with PDC bits.
 During reaming, gauge cutters absorb all the applied weight.
-If considerable reaming is needed in medium hard and abrasive formations, the bit should be pulled and a tricone bit used for reaming purposes.
+If considerable reaming is needed in medium hard and abrasive formations, the bit should be pulled, and a tritone bit should be used for reaming purposes.

 - Do not apply more than 5000 pounds WOB when reaming.
 The rotary speed should not be more than 50 to 60 rpm.

-- It is recommended to ream the last joint to bottom in order to avoid nozzle plugging from any down hole fill.
+- It is recommended to wash & ream the last joint to the bottom to avoid nozzle plugging from any downhole fill.

-- Use the lightest bit weight possible to locate the bottom of the hole and then pull one or two feet off the bottom.
-Circulate at full rate for 10-15 minutes.
+- Use the lightest bit of weight possible to locate the bottom of the hole, and then pull one or two feet off the bottom.
+Circulate at total rate for 10-15 minutes.

-- Once the bit has been bedded in, a Drill-Off Test should be performed where appropriate to determine the optimum drilling parameters to be run.
-This should be repeated after any major change in lithology which is prognosed to persist over a considerable interval
+- Once the bit has been bedded in, a Drill-Off Test should be performed where appropriate to determine the optimum drilling parameters.
+This should be repeated after any significant change in lithology, which is proposed to persist over a considerable interval.